navidrome/ci-goreleaser/README.md

 ## Usage

+Versions used in the image build are defined in the `.versions` file.
+To update them, call `make update-versions`.
+If there are any changes, you need to build and push a new image with `make release version=X.X.X-X`.
+Don't forget to commit the updated `.versions` file.

 The version represents the Go version + a counter.
 So if the Go version is `1.13.7` and this is the first release based on that, the version should be `1.13.7-1`.
 You can check the latest release with `make latest-tag`